tiby312/broccoli-project/report/src/ch12-temporal-locality.md

 * The maximum load on a world step is greater.
 Sure amortised, this caching system may computation, but the times you do construct and query the tree, you are doing so with loose bounding boxes.
 On top of that, while querying, you also have to build up a seperate data structure that caches the colliding pairs you find.

-* The api of the dinotree is flexible enough that you can implement loose bounding box + caching on top of it (without sacrificing parallelism) if desired.
+* The api of the broccoli is flexible enough that you can implement loose bounding box + caching on top of it (without sacrificing parallelism) if desired.

 So in short, this system doesnt take advantage of temporal locality, but the user can still take advantage of it by inserting loose bounding boxes and then querying less frequently to amortize the cost.
 I didnt explore this since I need to construct the tree every iteration anyway in my android demo, because I wanted the feedback of the user moving his finger around to be imeddiate.
 So to find all the bots touching the finger i need the tree to be up to date every single iteration.
 This is because I have no way of know where the user is going to put his finger down.
 I cant bound it by velocity or acceleration or anything.
 If I were to bound the touches "velocity", it would feel more slugish i think.
 It would also delay the user putting a new touch down for one iteration possibly.